bitcraze/crazyflie-clients-python/docs/userguides/userguide_client/index.md

 ### Firmware upgrade

 For updating the Crazyflie firmware you can keep being connected to the crazyflie.
 This will open up a seperate dialog that will guide you through the process.
+Please note that you need to use a Crazyradio dongle to connect to the Crazyflie when doing firmware upgrades.
+Upgrading using USB is not possible.

 ![CFclient bootloading](/docs/images/firmware-upgrade.png)